spacemonkeygo/monkit/README.md

 caused by a specific request id.
 Geez, it would suck to have to pass all contextual debugging information through all of your callsites.

-Google solved this problem by always passing a context.Context interface through from call to call.
-A Context is basically just a mapping of arbitrary keys to arbitrary values that users can add new values for.
-This way if you decide to add a request context, you can add it to your Context and then all callsites that decend from that place will have the new data in their contexts.
+Google solved this problem by always passing a `context.Context` interface through from call to call.
+A `Context` is basically just a mapping of arbitrary keys to arbitrary values that users can add new values for.
+This way if you decide to add a request context, you can add it to your `Context` and then all callsites that decend from that place will have the new data in their contexts.

 It is admittedly very verbose to add contexts to every function call.
 Painfully so.
-I hope to write more about it in the future, but Google also wrote up their thoughts about it (https://blog.golang.org/context), which you can go read.
+I hope to write more about it in the future, but [Google also wrote up their thoughts about it](https://blog.golang.org/context), which you can go read.
 For now, just swallow your disgust and let's keep moving.

 ## Motivating program

-Let's make a super simple Varnish (https://www.varnish-cache.org/) clone.
+Let's make a super simple [Varnish](https://www.varnish-cache.org/) clone.
 Open up gedit!
 (Okay just kidding, open whatever text editor you want.)

 For this motivating program, we won't even add the caching, though there's